apioo/fusio-docs/docs/backend/api/routes.md

   development mode.

 * `Production`
   Used if the API is ready for production use.
-If the API transitions from development to production all databases settings are copied into the route.
-That means changing a schema or action will not change the API endpoint.

 * `Deprecated`
   Used if you want to deprecate a specific version of the API.
 Adds a "Warning" header to each response that the API is